-A tiny house is exactly what it sounds like – a very tiny house.
-We’re not talking about a one-bedroom home that’s 1,000 square feet, either.
+A tiny house is exactly what it sounds like – a very small house.
+This doesn’t include a home like a one-bedroom home that’s 1,000 square feet.
 A residential structure under 500 square feet is considered a tiny home, although there isn’t a set definition, so some homes may be slightly larger.

 There are many different types of tiny houses.
-Some have wheels so they can be moved from place to place – perfect for the traveling homeowner.
-Others are stationary.
+Some have wheels so they can be moved from place to place, perfect for the traveling homeowner.
+Other tiny homes are stationary.
 Throughout the nation, there are tiny house communities.
-In other areas, some tiny house owners live completely off the grid.
+In some areas, tiny house owners choose to live completely off the grid.

 The interiors of these homes are creatively designed to get the most out of such a small space.
-Built-in storage, no bathtubs in bathrooms, smaller kitchen appliances, and lofts that serve as bedrooms are just a few of the ways that people are comfortably living in tiny houses.
+Built-in storage, no bathtubs in bathrooms, smaller kitchen appliances, and lofts that serve as bedrooms are just a few of the ways people comfortably live in tiny houses.

-Because these are dwellings, in most areas in the U.S., building and zoning laws apply.
+Because these are dwellings, building and zoning laws apply in most areas in the U.S..
 These laws vary by state, county, and even city.
-Many areas do not even have tiny house laws yet since this is a relatively new idea, but laws may be implemented in the near future as popularity grows.
+Many areas do not even have tiny house laws since this is a relatively new idea, but laws may be implemented soon as popularity grows.
 The proper building permits must be acquired in all states, and builders must follow all zoning regulations.